 After I got it, I cleaned all the contacts on the Gibson, scrubbed it inside and out, replaced the neon bulb that controls the percussion and repeat circuit, tuned it and shined the hardware with Brasso.
 I replaced all the Pratt Read rubber key bushings, a tedious job, but now it plays like new, and there is no typewriter-like clacking.
 Fixed a broken key stop (which had left one note sticking up above the others) by fabricating a replacement from a cotter pin, and gluing it in place with J.B.
 Weld.
 Fixed the bass sustain by replacing the electrolytic caps on the bass board.
 Patched the one small area of missing Tolex by stealing some from the inside of the case.

-It really sounds great.
+Now, my G-101 really sounds great.
 I love playing along with my Doors “Live in Detroit” CD.